How to groom a cat

 - Your cat will remove some hair when grooming themselves but daily help from you can remove most of the loose hair.
 This helps to guard against matting and prevent the formation of hairballs.

 - Grooming provides you with the opportunity to give your cat a quick once over, concentrating on their ears, eyes and mouth and to check for fleas, ticks, ear mites or any lumps or bumps.

-- Grooming, if done in the right way, can be therapeutic for both you and your cat and should be a positive way to enhance the bond between you.
+- If done in the right way, grooming can be therapeutic for both you and your cat and should be a positive way to enhance the bond between you.

 How to groom a cat